 - The role that each parent has played and will play in the future, the upbringing and care of the child.

 - The propensity of each parent to actively support the child’s contact and relationship with the other parent, including whether a parent has unreasonably denied the other parent access to or visitation with the child.
+This is sometimes interpreted by the court to be a manipulative act of child alienation, which is highly discouraged.

 - The relative willingness and demonstrated ability of each parent to maintain a close and continuing relationship with the child and the power of each parent to cooperate in and resolve disputes regarding matters affecting the child.